Also known as the gateway to Snake River Canyon, Twin Falls is the seventh-largest city in Idaho.

 Where to Stay in Twin Falls?

-The accommodation is not a problem when you're in Twin Falls, as it has a wide range of hotels, be it affordable hotels or luxurious ones.
+Accommodation is not a problem in Twin Falls, as it has a wide range of hotels, be they affordable or luxurious ones.

 Some of the best luxurious hotels in the town are the Holiday Inn Express Hotel and Suites, Hilton Garden Inn, La Quinta Inn and Suites by Wyndham, and Fairfield Inn and Suites by Marriott.